peiyihe/Mem_RT_Genomics/README.md

 - `input_ref_fa`: Input reference genome file path.
 - `read_number`: Maximum numbers of raw signal to map.
 - `sample_number`: Maximum number of raw signal samples.
 For example, with R9.4.1 nanopore sequencing, 4000 samples are collected per second.
-- `skip_samples`: Number of initial samples to skip in nanopore raw signal
+- `skip_samples`: Number of initial samples to skip in nanopore raw signal.
 - `threshold`: TCAM threshold value.
 - `std`: The memristor conductance variation in TCAM is set to 2 µS.